Packeteers/SmartBackup/README.md

 than a copy-based backup since less data is written to disk.

-While this is typically better than copying the whole world for each backup, there are a couple of reasons why you might want to use a copy-based backup.
+While this is typically better than copying the whole world for each backup, there are a couple of reasons why you might want to use a copy-based backup:

 * Your filesystem does not support hard links.
 * On-disk corruption of world data (while unlikely, still possible unless the